 Many of the Advocacy Agencies are in need of volunteers.
 Contact them directly.

 These programs provide volunteers to homebound Elderly Rhode Islanders:

 The Diocese of Providence hosts the Carebreaks Respite Program, Neighborhood Friendly Visitor Program and the Visiting Veterans Corp

-The Jewish Family Services of Rhode Island Partners in Care Program volunteers do not provide any personal care or medical services or do any heavy lifting.
+The Jewish Collaborative Services of Rhode Island Partners in Care Program volunteers do not provide any personal care or medical services or do any heavy lifting.
 They must attend 20 hours of pre-service training, 70 additional hours of training at JFS, pass background checks and have a valid driver’s license and transportation.
 Partners in Care especially, but not exclusively, seeks volunteers who are veterans or have relatives who are veterans.
 JFS will match volunteers to the families with common interests.